 - Change of major or advisor: Submit a Declaration of Majors, Minors, or IAs and/or a Change of Advisor form at the Registrar's Office.
 You can change your major or advisor at any time by submitting a new form.
 You must have a major and advisor in that major by the start of the junior year.

 - Language competency GER (in a language other than English): If you would like to satisfy the language GER with a language not taught at Lawrence, read "Completion of the language competency requirement" under Academic Procedures and Regulations and contact the chair of the Language Coalition to arrange for testing or documentation.
-For 2016-17, the chair of the Language Coalition is Peter John Thomas (firstname.lastname@example.org, 920-832-7250).
+The chair of the Language Coalition is Dominica Chang (email@example.com, 920-832-7044).

 Academic Procedures FAQ

 Although the term "drop a course" is usually used to mean "cancel a course," students sometimes use "drop a course" when meaning they wish to "withdraw from a course."
 Note that canceling and withdrawing are two different processes and have different results as noted below.

 In the first week of the term, while registration is still open, you may use Voyager to cancel a class from your schedule.
 A cancelled course is removed from your schedule and will not appear on future transcripts of your work.
 You may not cancel a course if you have attended the class after the first week.
 If you did not attend the course past the first week, and you did not cancel it from your schedule in Voyager, you must petition to cancel the course.